-- Teams who withdraw from the competition will be fined £25.
+- Premier League teams who withdraw from the competition will be fined £25.

 - Winners to hold the Alan Mayhew Trophy for 12 months and prize money, to be agreed at the March meeting, will be paid to the winners, runners up and losing semi finalists.